dpsailab/gi-rag-tumor-board/analysis/README.md

 # Analysis Scripts – Reproducible Analyses

 This folder contains the scripts used to reproduce the analyses presented in the manuscript.
-These are simplified scripts intended to allow full reproducibility of all reported results.
+These are simplified scripts intended to allow full reproducibility of the reported results.

 ## Scripts